Pannakwt/Coursera_Capstone/README.md

-# Coursera Capstone Project
+# Coursera_Capstone
-Analyzing coffee shops in Portland, Oregon
+### Analyzing coffee shops in Portland, Oregon
+Leverage the Foursquare location data to analyzing and clustering an area in Portland to scope down the point of interest for a place to opening new coffee shops.

 ![cluster](./image/cluster.png)